i-rinat/freshplayerplugin/README.md

 browser, where Flash comes bundled in a form of PPAPI plugin.
 PPAPI or Pepper Plugin API is an interface promoted by Chromium/Chrome team for browser plugins.
-It's NPAPI-inspired yet significantly different API which have every concievable function plugin may want.
+It's NPAPI-inspired yet significantly different API which have every conceivable function plugin may want.
 Two-dimensional graphics, OpenGL ES, font rendering, network access, audio, and so on.
 It's huge, there are 107 groups of functions, called interfaces which todays Chromium browser offers to plugins.
 And specs are not